sonic-net/SONiC/doc/SONiC_YANG_Model_Guidelines.md

 container VLAN_MEMBER {
     description "VLAN_MEMBER part of config_db.json";
         list ..... {
-            key "vlanid ifname";<<<< KEYS
+            key "vlanid ifname";//<<<< KEYS
        }
 }
 ```

-### 11. If any key used in current table refers to other table, use leafref type for the key leaf definition.
+### 13. If any key used in current table refers to other table, use leafref type for the key leaf definition.

 Example :
 #### ABNF